 The Organization operates a veteran service center in Nashville, Tennessee that was leased under an operating lease until the Organization purchased the property in April 2014.
 The Organization's use of its building is subject to certain property use restrictions.
 The Organization was in compliance with these restrictions at December 31, 2014.
 The Organization also leases office space in Clarksville, Tennessee under an operating lease agreement expiring in July 2016.
-Rent expense related to these facilities amounted to \$42,047 during 2014.
-Future minimum rental commitments as of December 31, 2014 are as follows:
+Rent expense related to these facilities amounted to \$14,400 and \$42,047 during 2015 and 2014, respectively.
+Future minimum rental commitments as of December 31, 2015 are as follows: